Speaker Parameter Basics for Tube Guitar Amps

 Voice Coil Size:

 There are different sizes of voice coils.
 For example many 50’s Jensen Speaker used 1" or 1.25” voice coils while most British speakers used 1 ¾” voice coils.
-Generally speaking larger voice coils are louder and present with more bass and mids but roll off some treble.
+Generally speaking larger voice coils have more bass and mids but roll off some treble.
 Smaller voice coils are more touch sensitive, brighter and tend to be found in speakers with earlier breakup.

 Speaker Cone Paper Thickness and Type: